xdrip/xdrip_docs/docs/install/nightscoutfollower.md

 You can receive data from Diabox by enabling http broadcast in the app and making xDrip+ a local follower.

+!!!warning
+    You cannot use this feature with xDrip+ running a [web service](../../use/interapp/#web-service).

 <img src="../images/Diabox1.png" style="zoom:75%;" />

 <img src="../images/Diabox2.png" style="zoom:75%;" />